disoauth/DiscoAuth/docs/reference.rst

         Used to get the users guilds.

       .. versionchanged:: 2.0
-        Renamed to :method:`discord.user.guilds` from the previous :method:`discordApi.User.get_user_guilds`
+        Renamed to :meth:`discord.user.guilds` from the previous :meth:`discordApi.User.get_user_guilds`

   .. py:class:: guild(token)

     Provides access to the guild links in the Discord API

     .. versionadded:: 2.0
-        Mainly used to hold the :method:`discord.guild.fetch` method
+        Mainly used to hold the :meth:`discord.guild.fetch` method

     :param token: A user token